geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    :class: tight-table

    * - ``PerturbValue``
-     - Value to perturb emissions by in each sensitivity simulation.
-Default value is ``1.5``.
+     - Target perturbation amount on the emissions in each sensitivity simulation.
+Default value is ``10.0``.
+Corresponding to a 10e-8 kg/m2/s perturbation.
    * - ``PerturbValueOH``
      - Value to perturb OH by if using ``OptimizeOH``.
 Default value is ``1.5``.
    * - ``PerturbValueBCs``